Top ten ways to measure customer satisfaction

-CSAT is a basic measurement of a customer’s satisfaction with a brand’s product, services, and other offerings.
-It is usually used by brands to gauge the customer’s satisfaction at key interaction times.
+CSAT is an essential measurement of a customer’s satisfaction with a brand’s product, services, and other offerings.
+Brands usually use it to gauge the customer’s satisfaction at key interaction times.

-CSAT respondents can rate their satisfaction on a scale of 1 to 5 as follows: very unsatisfied, unsatisfied, neutral, satisfied, very satisfied.
+CSAT respondents can rate their satisfaction on a scale of 1 to 5 as follows: very unsatisfied, unsatisfied, neutral, satisfied, and

 2. Net promoter score (NPS)